maxploter/msc-thesis/Ploter_MSc_computer_science_2025.md

 ##### Type
 picture
 ##### Top
-1
+7.5
 ##### Left
-1
+2.65
 ##### Height
-15
+11
 ## Title
 Methods: Complete Model Architecture
 ## Content
-Complete architecture of the model, including RPerceiver, Backbone, and Detection Heads.
+Complete architecture of the model includes RPerceiver, Backbone, and Detection Heads.
 Input frames are processed by a Backbone network to extract a feature map.
-This flattened feature map, along with a latent array propagated from the previous time step, is fed into a Recurrent Perceiver (RPerceiver).
-The RPerceiver’s output embedding is then used by Prediction Heads to determine class labels and object positions for the current frame.
+The RPerceiver’s output embeddings are fed into Prediction Heads to determine class labels and object positions for the current frame.
 ## Image
 ![Complete Model Architecture Diagram](/content/msc-thesis/english/figures/figure_methods_recurrent_perceiver_complete.png)
 ## Presenter notes